How Do Cold Temperatures Affect EV Battery Performance?

 Final Thoughts

-- Cold slows battery power, meaning less range and slower charging.
+- Cold weather slows battery power, resulting in reduced range and slower charging.

 - Warm your battery before driving (“preconditioning”).